itadinanta/rnkr/index.md

 At the time of writing, the project is subject to the [GPL 2.0 licence](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).
 As I am bound by certain contract obligations with my employer, I reserve the rights to change the licensing terms for future releases.
-Please contact me in private .
+Please contact me in private for queries about licensing.

 Design and documentation are subject to [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/)